duplode/elo-zs/docs/folyami.md

 [experiments](https://forum.stunts.hu/index.php?topic=3847) suggest 7
 can be a plausible shape for single laps in NoRH Stunts, the adequacy of a value is heavily dependent on track, car and competition rules.
-The Folyani system uses a shape of 3, which appears to make for a simple yet minimally reasonable model for the ratings.
+The Folyami system uses a shape of 3, which appears to make for a simple yet minimally reasonable model for the ratings.

-The Folyani victory probability/expected score formula, which therefore follows from a shape 3 gamma performance model, is:
+The Folyami victory probability/expected score formula, which therefore follows from a shape 3 gamma performance model, is:

 $$S_{X} = 6W_{X}^5 - 15W_{X}^4 + 10W_{X}^3$$